 WHAT IS ESSIAC?

-Essiac is a tea that was originally given to an English woman living in Ontario, Canada by a native herbalist "medicine man" in the late 1800s.
+Essiac is a healing herbal tea that was originally given to an English woman living in Ontario, Canada by a native herbalist "medicine man" in the late 1800s.
 The woman had breast cancer and her cancer disappeared completely after taking the tea.
 However, it did leave a scar on her breast which was noticed by Canadian nurse Rene Caisse some thirty years later.

 The original native tea contained eight herbs, but Rene Caisse never revealed the the eighth herb.
 After using the tea on laboratory mice and real cancer patients for over fifty years she finally settled on just four herbs for the tea:

 6 ½ cups of cut burdock root [arctium lappa]*